DavidJulianGit/Chat-App/README.md

    yarn install
    ```

-3. **Run the app**: Start the app using the following command:
+3. **Set up Firebase for your project**:

+   1. Sign in at Google Firebase.
+   2. Create a project.
+   3. Set up Firestore Database (production mode).
+   4. Adjust rules from

       ```bash
+      allow read, write: if false;
+      ```

+      to

+      ```bash
+      allow read, write: if true;
+      ```

+   5. Initialize Firebase by copying and pasting the provided Firebase configuration into App.js.

+4. **Run the app**: Start the app using the following command:

+   ```bash
    npm start
    ```

-4. **Navigate the app**: Once the app starts running, you can navigate between the start screen and the chat screen using the app interface.

 ## Dependencies